 Nasu is known all over Japan for its hot springs.
 The two most famous hot-spring destinations are the Nasu Onsen and Shiobara Onsen .
 Both villages offer an array of premier onsen with stunning mountain views.

 The Nasu area produces large amounts of dairy, second only to Hokkaido .
 Cheese Garden Gohokan is a famous shop and café known for its dairy products.
 Be sure to try the famous soft-serve ice cream and the special cheesecake.

-Nasu Kogen Beer's brewery has put Nasu on the map with its craft beers.
+Nasu Kogen Beer has put Nasu on the map with its craft brews.
 The brewery was founded by a furniture-making family in 1996 that learned their brewing techniques in Germany.
 Every year at the end of September, a beer festival is held at the brewery.
-Microbreweries are hard to come by in Japan, so this is a must-visit for any beer enthusiast.

 Winter sports at Nasu